 It is also recommended to carry out strippings at the level of the buffer tanks (waterfall with large air intake) in order to transfer the chloramines from the water into the air and evacuate them by suction.

 The Hygiene rules

-There are also simple hygiene rules that can considerably reduce the level of chloramines.
+There are also simple hygiene rules that can significantly reduce the level of chloramines.
 The main ones are:

-- Take off your makeup before swimming,
+Remove makeup before swimming,

 Encourage children to go to the bathroom before swimming.

 Water renewal reduces chloramines but incurs additional operating costs.